ESBLs are enzymes that are produced by bacteria. The enzymes make the bacteria resistant to many kinds of antibiotics.

 Avoiding unnecessary procedures or unnecessary use of antibiotics

-To help reduce your chance of getting an ESBL infection: Wash your hands thoroughly, and ask others to wash their hands.Avoid coming into contact with people who have this infection.Making sure health care staff and visitors wash their hands before and after touching you or touching contaminated surfaces.Making sure health care staff and visitors use gloves.
+To help reduce your chance of an ESBL infection: Wash your hands thoroughly, and ask others to wash their hands.Avoid coming into contact with people who have this infection.Make sure healthcare staff and visitors wash their hands before and after touching you or touching contaminated surfaces.Make sure healthcare staff and visitors use gloves.

 Dhillon RH, Clark J. ESBLs: a clear and present danger?